A. David’s second opportunity to kill Saul.

 a.
 I have sinned: The last time Saul was in this situation he was overcome with emotion.
 His feelings seemed right but his life was not changed (1 Samuel 24:16-21).
 This time there is something cold and mechanical about Saul’s words.
 The words seem right but the feelings aren’t there.

 b.
-For I will harm you no more… Indeed I have played the fool and erred exceedingly: It seems – both from the “feel” of the verse and Saul’s subsequent actions – that Saul isn’t repentant but only ; bitterly realizes that David got the better of him again.
+For I will harm you no more….
+Indeed I have played the fool and erred exceedingly: It seems– both from the “feel” of the verse and Saul’s subsequent actions – that Saul wasn’t repentant but only regretful, bitterly realizing that once again David got the better of him.
 His words in 1 Samuel 26:25 express this also: You shall both do great things and also still prevail.

 ii.
 Morgan on I have played the fool: “In these words we have a perfect autobiography.
 In them the complete life-story of this man is told.”

 4. (22-25) David explains to Saul why he did not kill him.

 And David answered and said, “Here is the king’s spear.
 Let one of the young men come over and get it.
 May the LORD repay every man for his righteousness and his faithfulness; for the LORD delivered you into my hand today, but I would not stretch out my hand against the LORD’s anointed.
 And indeed, as your life was valued much this day in my eyes, so let my life be valued much in the eyes of the LORD, and let Him deliver me out of all tribulation.”
 Then Saul said to David, “May you be blessed, my son David!
 You shall both do great things and also still prevail.”
 So David went on his way, and Saul returned to his place.

 a.
 May the LORD repay every man for his righteousness and his faithfulness: David trusted in God who blesses the righteous and the faithful.
 David knew the truth of Hebrews 6:10 before it was written: For God is not unjust to forget your work and labor of love which you have shown toward His name.